 The primary purpose of the school's website is to promote sports teams, game schedules, and scores.

 If "athletes" struggle academically, their grades are falsified to make them eligible to "play".

 School is all about the jocks and the cheerleaders.
 And the rest of us can go to hell.

 I don't understand this culture of ignorance.
 Less than 10% of the school body ever belongs to the privileged class.
 Yet we all go along and accept what's shoveled out at assemblies.
 We all just accept that we're second class citizens and that's just the way it is.
-We're so accustomed to our position and stature that we don't even question this insanity!
+We're so accustomed to our position and stature that we don't even raise our heads to question this insanity!